Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 knowledge.

-When you have a text in which you explain the concepts, links to external materials, and the answers to questions that are troubling your users, you will use this material to group and organize documentation so that it has a logical and easily understandable structure.
-As with programming, try to adhere to the principles of least surprise, that is, to put each chapter in the place where most of the users first search it.
+When you have a text in which you explain the concepts, links to external materials, and the answers to questions that are troubling your readers, you will use this material to group and organize documentation so that it has a logical and easily understandable structure.
+As with programming, try to adhere to the principles of least surprise, that is, to put each chapter in the place where most of the readers first search it.

 ## Where is this documentation written?